Near-Optimality for Single-Source Personalized PageRank: Notations and Tools

-\begin{definition}[Multi-graph and edge multiplicity] A \emph{multi-graph} is a graph that may contain parallel edges (multiple edges between the same pair of nodes); a \emph{simple graph} contains no such parallel edges.
-For a multi-graph \(G=(V,E)\), the \emph{edge multiplicity} is defined as
+\begin{definition}[multigraph and edge multiplicity~\cite{martens2022complexity}] A \emph{multigraph} is a graph that may contain parallel edges (multiple edges between the same pair of nodes); a \emph{simple graph} contains no such parallel edges.
+The \emph{edge multiplicity} of a multigraph $\mathrm{U}$ is defined as representing the maximum number of parallel edges between any node pair. \end{definition}